sarbogast/development/README.md

     - kitchen-sync-staging
 ```

-Here, you're specifying a URL pointing to the Sync Gateway configuration file.
-It's in fact the raw URL of the `development.json` configuration file that was shortened with [http://git.io](git.io).
+Here, you're specifying the path to `development.json` which was mounted in the root directory of the container as per the Dockerfile published on the [Kitchen-Sync/sync-gateway-config](https://github.com/Kitchen-Sync/sync-gateway-config/) GitHub repository.

-Now we have out `tutum-staging.yml` and Web App image on Docker Hub, let's deploy:
+Now we have our `tutum-staging.yml` and both the Web App and Sync Gateway images on Docker Hub, let's deploy:

 1. Under the **Stacks** tab, click on **Create your first stack**
-2. Set a name for your stack (e.g kitchen-sync-staging)
+2. Set a name for your stack (e.g. kitchen-sync-staging)
-3. Paste the content of your **tutumstaging.yml** in the Stack file textarea
+3. Paste the content of your **tutum-staging.yml** in the Stack file textarea
 4. Click on **Create and deploy**

 Wait for both services to be up: